dlittleton/dlittleton.github.io/content/notes/site.md

 on GitHub Pages.
 It replaces a previous half-hearted attempt at creating a site using Jekyll.

-The source for the site can be found at: https://github.com/dlittleton/dlittleton.github.io
+The source for the site can be found on [GitHub](https://github.com/dlittleton/dlittleton.github.io).

 ## Resources